The Rise and Evolution of Accurate Reference Monitors

 "The 'high-tech' looking drivers don't approach what can be achieved with Vifa or Scan-Speak drivers and a good first-order crossover."

-The rest of the post continues:
+Dunlavy Audio Lab SCIV'sThe rest of the post continues:

-Does not true objective accuracy of reproduction depend upon how accurately the original complex musical waveforms are reproduced by the entire audio system - including the loudspeakers?
+"And, considering the vague definition of 'accuracy' being used by many of today's magazine writers, etc., is it any wonder that most audiophiles are confused?
+Indeed, it seems that "accuracy" is being treated as if was merely a matter of 'taste, personal opinion, etc.'.
+But is there not a 'real' accuracy that can be 'measured' and confirmed by 'real-time comparisons with live music and voices'?Does not true objective accuracy of reproduction depend upon how accurately the original complex musical waveforms are reproduced by the entire audio system - including the loudspeakers?
 If we ask that high quality amps, DVD players, etc. be able to accurately reproduce squarewaves, impulses and other complex waveforms (like a lot of musical waveforms), why not require the same from loudspeakers?
 I believe the answer is an obvious 'yes', for loudspeakers, being one component of a "series system" should exhibit the same levels of accuracy we demand from all other components of our system.

 Just because most loudspeakers cannot reproduce squarewaves, impulses, etc. with even a cursory level of accuracy, is no reason not to ask more designers to improve their 'act'."

 The references included are by no means exhaustive.
-But rather a jumping off point and some road signs to use for gleaning the Danish connection of transducer development, and the inclusion of their OEM products by the finest loudspeaker manufacturers in the world—whether they openly admit it or not.
+But rather a jumping off point and some road signs to use for gleaning the Danish connection of transducer development, and the inclusion of their OEM products by the finest loudspeaker manufacturers in the worldwhether they openly admit it or not.

 Vi sez.